Everything You Need to Know About the 2026 NSW Selective Test

 Students should be prepared for more "unfamiliar" types of questions, where applying logic is more important than simply knowing the right formula or rule.

-2026 NSW Selective Test Practice Exam online and PDF
+Where Can I Get 2026 NSW Selective Test Practice Exams?

 You may feel more confident and prepared if you familiarise yourself with the online practice version of the test below: